-"We used to calve in August-September so that we knew we had a Spring flush to put the cows on," David explains, "Whereas now our Spring flush is under the plastic."
+"We used to calve in August-September so that we knew we had a spring flush to put the cows on," David explains, "Whereas now our spring flush is under the plastic."

 To replenish their fodder reserves after the flood, David intends to harvest twice as much corn this year as compared to last year.
 Additionally, he avoids having too many silage pits open simultaneously, preferring to utilise only the ones that are currently open.
-This approach of keeping it simple ensures efficient management of the silage pits and reduces complexity.
+This approach ensures efficient management of the silage pits and reduces complexity.